Navigation

 2. Promote the use of shared network printers.
 Check to make sure that Energy Saver functions (if available) are enabled on printers.

 3. Enable Energy Saver functions to reduce power consumption during the workday.
 We recommend putting displays into Energy Saver Mode when idle for 20 minutes, with hard drives set at 30 minutes.
-For assistance in adjusting your Energy Saver function, please contact IT Support Desk at
+For assistance in adjusting your Energy Saver function, send an email to greenit@uh.edu.

-4. Unless otherwise directed by your department or IT group or letting an overnight backup run, users should power off their machines at the end of the workday.
-Check with your department for when your computer backup occurs.
+4. Unless otherwise directed by your department or IT group, users should power off their machines at the end of the workday.
+Check with your department for scheduled backups.

 Results

-The following chart shows potential cost savings for different computer configurations, based on an energy cost of 8.5 cents per Kilowatt Hour.
+The following chart shows potential cost savings for varying computer configurations, based on an energy cost of 8.5 cents per kilowatt hour.
 In both cases, no energy saving settings are configured.
 So, with more of the recommendations in place, further cost reductions can be realized.
-The dollar amounts reflect a single 12-month year.
+The dollar amounts reflect a single, 12-month year.

 Desktop w/ 24" LED backlit LCD [290 Watts]